OASIS: Online Sample Selection for Continual Visual Instruction Tuning

 \section{Conclusion}

-We address the challenge of achieving high performance while training on a small subset of data in the online CVIT setup.
-Prior works select a fixed number of samples per batch, which struggles in the CVIT setup due to varying informativeness and frequent redundancy from co-occurring similar samples.
-To address this, we propose \ours, comprising two components: \oursonefullbase (\oursone), which adaptively selects samples based on relative informativeness, and \ourstwofullbase (\ourstwo), which reduces redundancy via sample-wise similarity.
-Extensive experiments on diverse CVIT benchmarks demonstrate that our proposed \ours consistently selects informative samples, outperforms existing baselines, and achieves performance comparable to full-data training.
+We address the challenge of achieving high performance while training on a small subset of data in the online CIT setup.
+Prior works select a fixed number of samples per batch, which struggles in the CIT setup due to varying informativeness and frequent redundancy from co-occurring similar samples.
+To address this, we propose \ours, comprising two components: \oursone, which selects informative samples by estimating each sample’s informativeness relative to all previously encountered data, and \ourstwo, which reduces redundancy via sample-wise similarity.
+Extensive experiments on diverse CIT benchmarks demonstrate that our proposed \ours consistently selects informative samples, outperforms existing baselines, and achieves performance comparable to full-data training.